BrunoComitre/dev-support-resource-inventory/README.md

 - [Read the Docs](https://readthedocs.org/)
 - [Bazel](https://github.com/bazelbuild/bazel) - Bazel is an open source tool that allows the automation of software build and testing.
 - [Starlark](https://github.com/bazelbuild/starlark) - It is a language intended to be used as a configuration language.
+- [Whimsical](https://whimsical.com/) - Visual workspace for thinking and collaboration for create Diagrams.
+-
 <br />

 |      Development      |                                Tools                                |